Scheduled power outage

 Now online: College Connector Volume 5 | No. 4

 July/August issue now available.
 Read it here.

-Dr. David Frederick Hepburn, a family physician, has admitted to engaging in unprofessional conduct.
+Dr. Stephen Michael Milne, a general/family practitioner, has admitted to engaging in unprofessional conduct.

 The full disciplinary action is available here.